-{ In this letter, we use TNS to address the (topological) nature of the KAFHM ground state.
+In this paper, we use TNS to address the (topological) nature of the KAFHM ground state.
 Since previous studies did not detect any symmetry breaking order, we will assume that the KAFHM ground state can be described by a TNS with translational, time reversal and $\mathrm{SU}(2)$ spin-rotational symmetries.
-Since SU(2) symmetry implies a $\mathbb{Z}_2$ gauge symmetry on the TNS\cite{Jiang2015}, we can study both $\mathbb{Z}_2$ topologically ordered and trivial states\cite{He2014}.
+SU(2) symmetry implies a $\mathbb{Z}_2$ gauge symmetry on the TNS\cite{Jiang2015} and then we can study both $\mathbb{Z}_2$ topologically ordered and trivial states\cite{He2014}.
 We stress that without implementation of the $\mathbb{Z}_2$ gauge symmetry, it would be hard to identify the topological order in the TNS.

 We introduce the modular matrices as a very sensitive probe for the gap of the ground state and use it to determine the topological order for a gapped ground state.
 The tensor renormalization group (TRG) flow of modular matrices have very different behaviors for gapped and gapless ground states\cite{He2014}.
 We find that the KAFHM ground state is a gapped QSL with the $\mathbb{Z}_2$-topological order\cite{RS9173,W9164} and has a long correlation length, $\xi\sim10$ unit cells.
 We justify the TRG flow of modular matrices at critical points and argue that our estimation of the correlation length is valid within a distance of 30 unit cell length or more, consistent with previous studies\cite{GW0931,YW151204938}.
-Such a long correlation length ($\xi\sim$ 10 Kagome unit cells) might explain the DMRG's failure in identifying $\mathbb{Z}_2$ topological order and the gapless behaviors in recent TNS simulations\cite{Jiang2016,Liao2016,He2016}.
-We also discuss low energy excitations in different topological sectors and their experimental implications.}
+Such a long correlation length ($\xi\sim$ 10 Kagome unit cells) might explain the DMRG's failure in identifying $\mathbb{Z}_2$ topological order and the gapless behaviors in recent numerical simulations\cite{Jiang2016,Liao2016,He2016,lauchli2016s,changlani2017mother}.
+We also discuss low energy excitations in different topological sectors and their experimental implications.